Out-of-State Voluntary Disclosure Program

 Revenue and Taxation Code section 6487.05 governs voluntary disclosures in California.
 Out-of-state retailers who are engaged in business in California are required to collect use tax on sales of taxable merchandise to consumers in California.
 Section 6487.05 was adopted to encourage out-of-state retailers who have failed to collect and pay this tax to voluntarily come forward and register.
 Some of the benefits of this program are:

-• Limits the time the CDTFA can assess overdue use tax to three years.
+• Limits the time CDTFA can assess overdue use tax to three years.
 Without this section, the applicable statutory period would be eight years.

-• Applicants may obtain a written opinion as to whether the CDTFA would approve a voluntary disclosure request based on circumstances presented anonymously.
+• Applicants may obtain a written opinion as to whether CDTFA would approve a voluntary disclosure request based on circumstances presented anonymously.

 Who is Liable for California Use Taxes?